smatechnologies/ibm-i-agent-docs/docs/message-management/logs.md

 - Capture ID : Shows the Capture Application ID, if this Parameter record was linked to a shared Capture Data application (and, via that link, also to any Response Rules).
 - Answer type:
   -   R = Reply to message
-  -   E = Event, sent to OpCon/xps
+  -   E = Event, sent to OpCon
   -   N = None
   -   (There will be no log entry for Both)
 - End?: